sony928/22Q61A6714/README.md

 As a beginner, I found it tricky to correctly fetch data from stock exchange APIs.
 I got stuck with error handling and mapping API responses.
 Eventually, I used the response I received here and tried to understand and adapt it myself.

 🌱 Beginner Learning Note
-Even though the final version works because of some help, I’m proud that I could break it down and apply the logic.
+Even though the final version works because of some help(using responses that you gave) I’m proud that I could break it down and apply the logic.
 I'm not yet perfect, but I’ve learned a lot about:

 breaking a problem into components